 Depending on the plan you were following before, adding grains and starches to your regular diet may not feel natural.
 It may take some time to re-incorporate certain foods if you’ve been conditioned to go without them.

 Nutritional rehabilitation is often discussed in eating disorder recovery.
 But people recovering from dieting or disordered eating also go through a nutritional rehabilitation stage.
 This isn’t discussed nearly enough.
-It’s common to need a lot more food during early diet recovery as your body repairs the damage done by chronic under-eating.
+It’s common to need much more food during early diet recovery as your body repairs the damage from chronic under-eating.
 This might mean feeling the urge to eat more than you are physically comfortable eating, even if you feel physically and emotionally satisfied.

 2. You’re still actively restricting